 Example: Configure the IPv4 address as the source address for GRE tunnel.

-Switch(config-if-tunnel1)#tunnel source 10.1.1.3

-Chapter 10 Commands for ECMP

-10.1 load-balance

-Command: load-balance {dst-src-mac | dst-src-ip | dst-src-mac-ip} the same time.
+Switch(config)# interface tunnel 1 Switch(config-if-tunnel1)#tunnel source 10.1.1.3 Chapter 10 Commands for ECMP 10.1 load-balance Command: load-balance {dst-src-mac | dst-src-ip | dst-src-mac-ip} Function: Set load-balance mode for switch, it takes effect for port-group and ECMP at the same time.

-Function: Set load-balance mode for switch, it takes effect for port-group and ECMP at dst-src-ip performs load-balance according to the destination and source IP dst-src-mac-ip performs load-balance according to the destination and source MAC, the destination and source IP
+Parameter: dst-src-mac performs load-balance according to the source and destination MAC dst-src-ip performs load-balance according to the destination and source IP dst-src-mac-ip performs load-balance according to the destination and source MAC, the destination and source IP Command mode: Global mode.

-Parameter: dst-src-mac performs load-balance according to the source and destination

-MAC

 Default: Perform load-balance according to the source and destination MAC.
 Usage Guide: Use port-channel or ECMP to implement load-balance, user can configure the load-balance mode according to the requirements.
 If the specific load-balance mode of the command line is different with the current load-balance mode, then modify the load-balance as the specific load-balance of command line; otherwise return a message to notice that the current mode is already configured.

 Example: Set load-balance mode.

-Switch(config)#load-balance src-mac-ip

-10.2 maximum-paths

-Command: maximum-paths <1-8>

-no maximum-paths

-Function: This command is used to configure the maximum-paths which support the equivalence multi-paths.
-The no command restores the default configuration.

-Parameter: <1-8>: At present, users can configure the multi-paths number from 1 to 8.
+Switch(config)#load-balance src-mac-ip 10.2 maximum-paths Command: maximum-paths <1-8> no maximum-paths Function: This command is used to configure the maximum-paths which support the equivalence multi-paths.
+The no command restores the default configuration Parameter: <1-8>: At present, users can configure the multi-paths number from 1 to 8.
 When configure 1, it is equal to disable ECMP function.
 Command mode: Global Mode.
 Default: The default number is 4.
+Usage Guide: None.

 Example: Configure the maximum-paths of the equivalence multi-paths as 8.

 Switch(config)# maximum-paths 8

 Chapter 11 Commands for BFD

 11.1 bfd authentication key

 Command: bfd authentication key <1-255>

 no bfd authentication key

-Function: Enable BFD authentication and configure key for interface, no command disables BFD authentication.
+Function: Enable BFD authentication and configure key for interface, no

+command disables BFD authentication.

 Parameter: <1-255>- key ID.

 Default: Do not enable BFD authentication for interface.

-Usage Guide: Configure key ID of BFD interface, different interfaces can use different way to encrypt and authenticate.
+Command Mode: interface configuration mode Usage Guide: Configure key ID of BFD interface, different interfaces can use different way to encrypt and authenticate.
 Output: the specific BFD interface use encryption authentication.